Middle Texas Gulf Coast

 Leonabelle Turnbull Nature Center

 The nature preserves in Port Aransas are my "go to" spots for Spring Migration and are some of my favorite spots to shoot at.
 The community of Port Aransas suffered from a direct hit from Hurricane Harvey, a Cat 4 monster, in 2017, and the nature centers suffered some pretty severe damage, including the destruction of the boardwalk that extended into the marsh.
-Plans are in place to rebuild (hopefully with completion by summer 2019), and this location is slowly but surely being restored.
-All that being said, I feel like it's still one of the best spots for Fall and Spring Migration and photography on the coast.
+In 2019 the community opened a new boardwalk and observation tower and plans are in development to eventually connect this site to Charlie's Pasture with an extended boardwalk.
+I'm not a huge fan of shooting from the boardwalk as it's placement is rather high above the water and marsh, but it's still a great location to view a variety of coastal marsh species.
+The area around the parking lot and in front of the boardwalk features three newly installed water drips which offer great photography setups and for me, I feel like it's still one of the best spots for Fall and Spring Migration and photography on the coast.
 The tree line is low and shallow and the variety of species that visit the area rivals any other location.
 During the winter it's a great place for ducks and other seasonal visitors.

 Port Aransas, Texas